snowdenMoses/shortlink/How to run the code.md

     }

-5.  the "localhost:3005/statistics/shortUrlId" endpoint takes in param, the param is the shortUrlId gotten   after encoding a long url
+5.  the "localhost:3005/statistics/insert_encoded_url_id" endpoint takes in param, the param is the shortUrlId gotten   after encoding a long url

 WITH DOCKER

 1.  run the following command

-    docker build -t imagename .    -#to build the docker image
+    docker build -t imagename .       #to build the docker image

-    docker run -p 3005:3005 imagename      -#to run the project
+    docker run -p 3005:3005 imagename         #to run the project

-    docker run -e CI=true imagename npm run test       -#To run test on the app
+    docker run -e CI=true imagename npm run test        #To run test on the app

 2. Same as above
 3. Same as above